Chart Color Schemes

 New Norfolk features high concentrations of lone person households, with a fairly typical median household size

 Family households account for 68.0% of all households, including 22.5% couples with children, 26.9% couples without children, and 16.9% single parent families.
 Non-family households constitute the remaining 32.0%, with lone person households at 30.0% and group households comprising 2.0% of the total.
-The median household size is 2.4 people, which aligns with the Greater Hobart average.
+The median household size is 2.4 people, aligning with the Greater Hobart average.

 Frequently Asked Questions - Households